Last updated on September 25th, 2018 at 03:09 pm

 Safety in Your Car

-While it is possible for your car to be struck by lightning, the NJ Office of Emergency Management says you’re much safer inside your vehicle than outside.
-If you’re driving during a storm, ready.gov recommends trying exit the road and park, if it is safe to do so.
+While it’s possible for your car to be struck by lightning, the NJ Office of Emergency Management says you’re much safer inside your vehicle than outside.
+If you’re driving during a storm, ready.gov recommends pulling onto the shoulder of the road, away from any trees that could potentially fall on your vehicle, if it’s safe to do so.

 “Stay in the vehicle and turn on the emergency flashers until the heavy rain ends.
 Avoid touching metal or other surfaces that conduct electricity in and outside the vehicle.”

-Contrary to popular belief, it’s not your tires that protect you from lightning.
+Contrary to popular belief, your tires aren’t what protect you from lightning.
 From the National Weather Service:

 “Most cars are safe from lightning, but it is the metal roof and metal sides that protect you, NOT the rubber tires.
 Remember, convertibles, motorcycles, bicycles, open-shelled outdoor recreational vehicles and cars with fiberglass shells offer no protection from lightning.
 When lightning strikes a vehicle, it goes through the metal frame into the ground.
 Don’t lean on doors during a thunderstorm.”